altocodenl/TODIS/readme.md

 data widgets 20
 ```

-Things get more interesting when we reference a part of the dataspace that contains calls that do something more than reference another part of the dataspace.
-For example:
+Things get more interesting when we reference a part of the dataspace that also contains a call.

 ```
 @ + 1 10